jrn1325/frequent_patterns_v2/README.md

 ## Additional Notes

 - The `process_data.py` script contains functions for data processing, including schema parsing, path extraction, and cosine similarity calculation.
-- The `dereference_schema.js` script is a Node.js script used for dereferencing JSON schemas.
 - The project uses `wandb` for experiment tracking and logging.
 Ensure you have `wandb` installed and configured.
 - The model and adapter are saved in the `frequent_pattern_model` directory after training.